 ŞY: Do you know anything about Haydarpaşa Port area transformation?
 Do you know where Haydarpaşa is?

 KC: You mean the scheme of Zaha Hadid?

 ŞY: No, no. She didn’t design anything there.
-You know this port area of Haydarpaşa, Harem?
+Do you know this port area of Haydarpaşa, Harem?

 KC: Yes, yes.
 Where the two towers…

 ŞY: Yes.
-The two towers of University Of Marmara.
-The city is planning to move the harbour to the out skirts of the city and use that plot as a tourism area and international fair area for the future, and they gave the comission to different architects and they are now designing a project like a gated visit area for the future, where they will have this international fair activities, high-income residences, conference areas and some public space they say.
-But it will surely be like a satelite city.
+The two towers of the University Of Marmara.
+The city is planning to move the harbour to the outskirts of the city and use that plot as a tourism area and international fair area for the future, they gave the commission to different architects and they are now designing a project like a gated visit area for the future, where they will have this international fair activity, high-income residences, conference areas and some public space they say.
+But it will surely be like a satellite city.

 ÖK: Like forum 2004 in Barcelona…

 ÖK: But on a much larger scale…